CarlosPeralta2049/CarlosPeralta2049.github.io/Project3.md

 Presents candlestick charts on a daily, fortnightly, and 2-monthly timeframes.
 These are kept aligned with MACD and RSI indicators<br><br>

 ### Sentiment Analysis:
-Obtains BTC news articles articles from 50+ global news sources daily and analyses their contents with Machine Learning to identify daily market sentiment.<br><br>
+Obtains BTC news articles from global news sources daily and analyses their contents with Machine Learning to identify daily market sentiment.<br><br>
 <br><br>
 ![Youtube](https://youtube.com/dashboard)